xk1234/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AscendNetwork home folder.

 **Q**: How can I back up my data?
-**A**: You can manually back up your `addressbook.json` file by copying it to a safe location.
+**A**: You can manually back up your `ascendnetwork.json` file by copying it to a safe location.

 **Q**: Can I import contacts from another system?
 **A**: Currently, AscendNetwork does not support direct imports from CSV or other contact management systems.